hsz0403/hsz0403.github.io/content/hsz_news/internlm-math/index.md

 ---
-title: 🎉 Easily create your own simple yet highly customizable blog
+title: 🎉 New SOTA for theorem proving model!
 summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
-date: 2023-10-27
+date: 2024-10-27

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.